 Use the Korea Customs Service's UNI-PASS (http://unipass.customs.go.kr) to submit online applications and declarations, as well as import declarations.
 Contact the UNI-PASS technical support center (☎1544-1285) for more information on using the system.

-Declarant : a customs broker, or a consignor
+Declarant : a customs broker or owner of goods

 Timepoint : In principle, importers are required to declare import after the goods arrive at the port.
 However, to expedite the process, importers may file the declaration before the arrival of goods.